 - Select responses using checkboxes

-- Click "Bulk Actions" then "Update Tags"
+- Click "Bulk actions" then "Update Tag"

 - Enter the new tag and confirm